viamrobotics/docs/docs/tutorials/projects/helmet.md

 Make sure `viam-server` is running on your machine.
 Position yourself, without a hard hat, in front of your camera.
-Wait a couple of minutes for the email to arrive in your inbox, then celebrate your success when it does!
+Wait a couple of minutes for the email to arrive in your inbox.
-Great work!
+Congratulations, you've successfully built your hard hat monitor!

 ## Next steps